When the UK leaves the EU, the FCA will become the UK regulator of credit rating agencies.

 Email: [email protected]

-The Treasury intends to publish the draft SI in due course and lay the SI before Parliament in the Autumn.
+The Treasury intends to lay the SI before Parliament in the Autumn.
 If, as expected, the UK enters an implementation period after Brexit, the changes made in the SI will not take effect on 29 March 2019.

 We are consulting on updating our Binding Technical Standards to reflect the changes that will be introduced through the SI.